-If you want to camp there are at least five spots in in the area.
+If you want to camp, there are at least five spots in the area.
 I would say anything close to South Lake would be my recommendation for either fishing or hiking.

 Best Season to Visit

 For me, I would say it is the spring and the fall as the spring there are fewer people then the busy summer months and the fall gives you all of the fantastic colors you can see in the above photos.